IgniteUI/igniteui-docfx/en/components/circular_progress.md

 ```

-If we set up everything correctly we should have the demo sample in your browser.
+If we set up everything correctly, we should have the demo sample in your browser.

 >[!NOTE]
 >The **igx-circular-bar** emits [`onProgressChanged`]({environment:angularApiUrl}/classes/igxcircularprogressbarcomponent.html#onprogresschanged) event that outputs an object like this `{currentValue: 65, previousValue: 64}` on each step.